 After about ten years, Dorre had grown out of the basement and the business was moved to the current premises.
-These have since been added in stages, to now include the head office, warehouse and store.
+These have since been added to in stages, to now include headquarters, warehouses and stores.
 In the mid-1980s, it was time for sons Lars and Christer to take over the operation.
 At first, the structure remained unchanged, but as competition intensified, production shifted first to Europe and then to Asia.
 In parallel with this, the range developed towards kitchen items and became wider, with a large number of news launches each season.

 A well-established family business